ADIPEC 2024 on November 4-7 in Abu Dhabi

 Zoom

 Zoom is a video communication platform that offers a wide range of collaborative tools.
-The solution gained the most popularity in 2020 during the pandemic, as many companies and organizations started using it for remote work.
-It is noteworthy that many enterprises continued to use Zoom even after the lockdown was lifted, demonstrating its continued great demand.
+The solution gained the most popularity in 2020 during the pandemic, as many companies and organizations adopted it for remote work.
+Many enterprises continued using Zoom even after the lockdown was lifted, demonstrating its ongoing high demand.

 Security

-When using a Zoom client, video, audio, and screen sharing are protected in transit with AES-256 and a one-time key for that specific session.
-To further protect your privacy, the solution allows you to enable additional end-to-end encryption.
+When using a Zoom client, video, audio, and screen sharing are protected in transit with AES-256 encryption and a one-time key for that specific session.
+To further protect your privacy, the solution enables additional end-to-end encryption.

 Vulnerabilities

-“Zoombombing” is still a huge stain on the company’s reputation in terms of security.
-The precedent of intruders appearing in conferences and subsequently demonstrating profanity has become one of the largest hacker attacks in the history of video communication.
-Attackers could also send, edit, and remove chat messages, as well as remove other participants from online meetings.
+«Zoombombing» remains a significant stain on the company's reputation regarding security.
+The occurrence of intruders appearing in conferences and subsequently using profanity has become one of the most significant hacker attacks in the history of video communication.
+Attackers could send, edit, and remove chat messages, as well as remove other participants from online meetings.

 Ready for secure video meetings?

 Security is an important issue to consider when organizing virtual meetings.
-Our recommendation is to make sure your video calls and recordings are safe by hosting your video communications platform on your own premises.
+We recommend ensuring the safety of your video calls and recordings by hosting your video communications platform on your own premises.

 Whether you are researching video conferencing for the first time or re-evaluating vendors for the next phase of your conferencing and collaboration solution, security should always be your highest priority.
 With the industry's best security practices, TrueConf video collaboration platform is the most suitable choice for security-conscious companies.